 My uncle was business partners with a very wealthy man in China.
 The partner had grown his wealth through real estate speculation and was worth several hundred million dollars, if not into the billions.
 He was wildly successful in business but his relationship with his wife and daughter was terrible.
 His health was terrible despite being a relatively young man (he took a dozen pills a day and was in his 50's).

-He had changed the trajectory of life though business.
+He had changed the trajectory of life through business.

-But, unfortunately, he wouldn’t get to enjoy the fruits of his labor.
+But, unfortunately, while his net worth was higher than most, his life span was shorter.
+He wouldn't get to enjoy the fruits of his labor.

 Remember what it's really all about… because it's not the money.